I am currently contacting universities in the United States to pursue experiments

 In resolving the contradictions I demonstrate the existence of a third action, the actual true action, which produces symptoms of wave action and particle action.
 To put it simply, I had to show how the radiance of the sun radiating light in all directions to infinity can be described in the same way that an electron emits one photon in quantum mechanics.

 That means the answer lies in action, not energy --- the process of being.
+The energy is actually irrelevant.

 The electromagnetic radiation spectrum, of which light is the visible portion, demonstrates both symptoms from one end of the spectrum to the other, depending on how we examine it.
 Light acts as we want it to act, in other words.